NexusMutual/smart-contracts/docs/contracts/Claims.md

 ### Claims Timeline

-1. Claim is submitted with the cover grace period
+1. Claim is submitted within the cover grace period
-2. Assessment voting period (72 hours): starts after claim submission
+2. Assessment voting period: starts after claim submission
 3. Cooldown before payout: starts after assessment voting period ends
 4. Redemption period: starts after cooldown period. the claimant can withdraw their payout on an approved claim within this period
    - If not redeemed in time: The payout expires and **cannot be claimed**

 ### Grace Period

-Each cover product type has a defined grace period which determines the time window during which a claimant can submit a claim.
+Each cover product type has a defined grace period which determines the time window during which a claimant can still submit a claim.

 ### ETH Deposit

-Claimants are required to deposit 0.05 ETH when submitting a claim
+Claimants are required to deposit 0.05 ETH when submitting a claim.

 ### Claim Status